tomykaira/rspec-parameterized/README.md

 end

 # It's also possible to override each combination name using magic variable :case_name
+# Output:
+# Custom test case name
+#   positive integers
+#     should do additions
+#   negative integers
+#     should do additions
+#   mixed integers
+#     should do additions
 describe "Custom names for regular syntax" do where(:case_name, :a, :b, :answer) do
     [